 As a part of the Strategy, Assessors received specialist training assisting them in how to observe, report and constructively feedback NTSs to front-line operators.

-The success of the Strategy after 3-years, resulted in a reduction in operational incidents and an increase in the engagement from front-line staff, which has started the process of developing Greater Anglia’s open, reporting and learning cultures in the pursuit of a Just Safety Culture.
-These successes triggered a review, broadening and extension of the Strategy in 2016.
+The success of the Strategy resulted in a reduction in operational incidents and an increase in the engagement from front-line staff, which has started the process of developing Greater Anglia’s open, reporting and learning cultures in the pursuit of a Just Safety Culture.
+These successes triggered a review, broadening and extension of the Strategy.